zendeskarchive/good-old-tanks/README.md

 ## The tournament

 Tournament is made of succeeding games.
-For every game, players are randomely choosen out of the players that didn't play recently.
+For every game, players are randomly chosen out of the players that didn't play recently.
 If all players played a game, then members of next game will be selected from entire pool, and so on.

 ## Score

 Every player that survives a game will get a score for their remaining health points.
-Additionaly, every successful shot will be also scored (even though player might have been destroyed)
+Additionally, every successful shot will be also scored (even though player might have been destroyed)

 Scoring Formula for a game: `[remaining health points] * HP_SCORE + [successful shots] * SHOT_SCORE`